 \section{Robust spectral gap for asymptotic representations}

-The previous section relied heavily on Hilbert--Schmidt stability to provide rigidity properties of asymptotic representations for groups with property (T;FD).
+The proof of Theorem \ref{thm:main-non-hyperlinear} heavily relied on Hilbert--Schmidt stability to provide rigidity properties of asymptotic representations for groups with property (T;FD).
 It is natural to wonder whether it is possible to give forms of rigidity, or spectral gap for asymptotic representations such groups, without the need for stability.
 To that end, we develop a notion, which we call \emph{robust property (T;FD)}.
 We will also discuss a robust version of property (T), when the asymptotic representations are considered in \emph{operator norm}.
 We will show that both these properties are implied by property (T).

 A positive bounded operator \(x \in \mathcal{B}(\mathcal{H})\) is said to have \emph{\(\lambda\)-spectral gap} (for some \(\lambda > 0\)) if

 where $\sigma(x)\subset [0,\infty)$ is the spectrum of $x$.
 Given a finite symmetric generating set $S\subset \Gamma$, we denote the corresponding (normalized) \emph{combinatorial Laplacian} by